ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > *“We give You thanks, O Lord God, the Almighty, who are and who were, because You have taken Your great power and have begun to reign.*
 > 18 *And the nations were enraged, and Your wrath came, and the time came for the dead to be judged, and the time to reward Your bond-servants the prophets and the saints and those who fear Your name, the small and the great, and to destroy those who destroy the earth.”*
 > 19 And the temple of God which is in heaven was opened; and the ark of His covenant appeared in His temple, and there were flashes of lightning and sounds and peals of thunder and an earthquake and a great hailstorm.

+**Revelation 11 Summary**

+***In Chapter 11, John*** is given a measuring rod and told to measure the temple, the altar, and those who worship there, while the outer court is left to the nations who will trample the holy city for forty-two months (*vv.
+1–2*).
+God’s two witnesses prophesy for 1,260 days with power to strike the earth with plagues, shut the sky, and consume enemies with fire (*vv.
+3–6*).
+When their testimony is complete, the beast kills them, and their bodies lie in the great city.
+After three and a half days, God raises them, and they ascend to heaven, causing fear and a great earthquake (*vv.
+7–13*).
+The seventh trumpet sounds, and loud voices in heaven proclaim that the kingdom of the world has become the kingdom of the Lord and of His Christ.
+The elders worship God as He begins to reign and prepares to judge the dead and reward His servants (*vv.
+14–19*).

+***Christ is presented as*** the one whose kingdom overtakes the kingdoms of the world, who reigns forever and ever, and who rewards His servants and brings judgment (*vv.
+15–18*).

+***Believers should*** remain faithful in witness, trust God’s sovereign timing, and worship Him as the rightful King whose rule will be fully revealed (*vv.
+3, 11, 15–18*).

 **The Woman, Israel** *(12:1-2)*